kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 When scaling new nodes to satisfy pending pods in a cluster, currently cluster-autoscaler (CAS) does not take into account volume attach limits (available via CSI) an upcoming node may have, this could result in insufficient number of nodes created to satisfy pending pods.
 With this KEP, we will make changes into CAS so that when running simulations to estimate number of nodes necessary to satisfy pending pods or when running scheduler simulations on upcoming nodes, it takes into account CSI volume attach limits via templated `CSINode` objects.

 There is also a gap in implementation of `NodeVolumeLimits` scheduler plugin which was left intentionally to take into account the fact that, CAS will run this plugin without any templated `CSINode` objects during creation of new nodes and hence plugin permits placement of unlimited number of pods to nodes even if no CSI driver is installed on them.
-With this KEP - we aim to close the gap in `NodeVolumeLimits` scheduler plugin, so that scheduler will not place pods on nodes which aren't reporting any CSI driver information.
+With this KEP - we aim to close the gap in `NodeVolumeLimits` scheduler plugin, so that scheduler will not place pods on nodes which aren't reporting any CSI driver information, if a CSI driver decides to do so.

 To summarize: